mne-tools/mne-cpp/doc/gh-pages/pages/learn/mnescan.md

 ---
 # Learn

-Below are some guides to get you started MNE Scan.
+Below are some guides to get you started with MNE Scan.